Factors associated with overweight or obesity in children under five years old: a rapid review

 Important to note

 The findings from this review may differ from other reviews.
-One of the reasons is that this review only reports on obesity or overweight in children under the age of five.
+One of the reasons is that this review only reports on overweight or obesity in children under the age of five.
 The review also highlights where more research is needed.

 For more information and to read the full review, click here.